Global Health Faculty

 Evie Marcolini speaking at the Vietnamese Emergency Medicine Conference

 Evie Marcolini, MD, is an Associate Professor of Emergency Medicine and Neurology at the Geisel School of Medicine at Dartmouth.
-She has been involved with, and is now the Scientific Program Chair for the annual Vietnamese Society of Emergency Medicine International Conference on Emergency Medicine and Critical Care since 2013.
+She has been involved with, and is currently the Scientific Program Chair for the annual Vietnamese Society of Emergency Medicine International Conference on Emergency Medicine and Critical Care since 2013.
 This conference has helped develop Emergency Medicine as a specialty in Vietnam, training medical students, residents, physicians and nurses in the practice and art of Emergency Medicine after it was designated an official medical specialty by the government.
-Evie has taught and worked on conferences in Vietnam, Argentina, India and in Europe, and has a special interest in neurologic topics pertinent to Emergency Medicine.
+Evie has taught and worked on conferences in Vietnam, Argentina, India and Europe, and has a special interest in neurologic topics pertinent to Emergency Medicine.

 Kathy Clem, MD, FACEP